mysociety/fixmystreet/customising/boundaries.md

       MapIt's data for Zurich</a>.
     </p>
     <p>
-      The UK Mapit types are different.
+      The UK MapIt types are different.
 For example, for UK FixMyStreet, we use:
     </p>
 <pre><code>MAPIT_TYPES: [ 'DIS', 'LBO', 'MTD', 'UTA', 'CTY', 'COI', 'LGD' ]
 </code></pre>